Rishikesh-Jadhav/CMSC848F-3D-Vision/README.md

 # CMSC848F-3D-Vision
 This repository serves as a record of my academic experience in CMSC848F during the Fall of 2023.
-It includes my paper reviews, solutions, and code submissions for assignments and projects.
-Each assignment is organized within its respective folder, complete with accompanying documentation and any necessary resources.
+It includes my paper reviews, solutions, and code submissions for projects.
+Each project is organized within its respective folder, complete with accompanying documentation and any necessary resources.

 ## 📚 Course Overview
 This 3D Computer Vision course provides a comprehensive journey through the principles and applications of three-dimensional visual data.
 It focuses on 5 key modules: